 The education of women has been a subject of extensive research and discussion in both historical and contemporary contexts.
-Various studies highlight the significance of female education in fostering social, economic. and cultural development.
-This review examines kev contributions to the literature related to women's education, focusing on historical trends, barriers, and policy interventions, particularly in rural areas like the Nandyal region.
+Various studies highlight the significance of female education in fostering social, economic, and cultural development.
+This review examines key contributions to the literature related to women's education, focusing on historical trends, barriers, and policy interventions, particularly in rural areas like the Nandyal region.

-Historical Perspectives Women's on Education: Several researchers have traced the evolution of women's education in India.
+Historical Perspectives on Women's Education: Several researchers have traced the evolution of women's education in India.
 According to Desai and Thakkar (2001), women in ancient India had access to education during the Vedic period but gradually lost this privilege due to societal restrictions.
 However, during British rule, reformers such as Raja Ram Mohan Roy, Ishwar Chandra Vidyasagar, and Jyotiba Phule played a crucial role in reviving interest in female education (Sharma, 2010).
-The literacy rate for women in India saw a gradual increase, from 0.2% in 1882 to 6% in 1947, marking the beginning of government intervention promoting women's education.
+The literacy rate for women in India saw a gradual increase, from 0.2% in 1882 to 6% in 1947, beginning of marking the government intervention in promoting women's education.